Building a Work Process Standard

 producing this improved version of the output, not its current version.

-Remember, it is valuable to do ensure that you continually improve what
+Remember, it is as important to ensure that you continually improve what

-you produce, not simply how you produce it.
+you produce as it is how you produce it.

 ||Build a description of the target work process.